Fabric Expansion Joint

 - Stress relief for piping and ducting systems.

-- Absorbs thermal growth and shock.
+- They absorb thermal growth and shock.

-- Isolates mechanical vibration.
+- They isolate mechanical vibration.

-- Simple retrofit into existing ducting system.
+- Simple retrofit into an existing ducting system.

 - Cost-effective solution to compensate for movement in ducting systems.

 Layers of different fabrics insulation can be combined to accommodate the temperatures and pressure in the system.
-The fabric belt may need to be replaced periodically.
-They are extremely flexible and can be made from a variety of special woven fabrics coated or laminated with selected elastomers or fluoropolymers.
+You may need to replace the fabric belt periodically.
+They are incredibly flexible and can be made from various unique woven fabrics coated or laminated with selected elastomers or fluoropolymers.

 Fabric expansion joints add flexibility to industrial ducting systems and fan/blower connections to absorb thermal growth, isolate vibration and noise, and allow for misalignments.
-Their large movements in each space, small spring rates, and large temperature range give them advantage not available with other types of joints.
-They are needed in a wide array of industries, including power, petrochemical, pulp & paper, along with countless other industrial facilities.
+In addition, their large movements in each space, small spring rates, and extensive temperature range give them advantages not available with other types of joints.
+As a result, they help in various industries, including power, petrochemical, pulp & paper, and numerous other industrial facilities.